sebcampos/Coursera_Projects/notes/trouble_shooting.md

 ## Bisecting

 - Bisecting files is similar to binary search in the sense that we partition our issue and test our partitions in an attempt to find the faulty partition.

+## Commands

+- `ab -n 500 https://google.com/` will send 500 requests to the website and summarize the results when it is done.
+This is great for checking if a site is functioning